dnagir/spinjs-rails/README.md

 ```

-See the full usage details at on the [spin.js](http://fgnass.github.com/spin.js/) site
+See the full usage details on the [spin.js](http://fgnass.github.com/spin.js/) site.

 # License